Numerical computation of Stephenson's g-functions in multiply connected domains: Conclusion

 This paper has shown how to make numerical computations of the $g$-function associated with various multiply connected planar domains bounded by either rectilinear slits or circles.
 These $g$-functions are connected to their $h$-function counterparts, and both can be interpreted in terms of the motion of a Brownian particle released from some basepoint in the domain over which they are defined.
 We used a combination of conformal mapping techniques and a well-established boundary integral equation method to perform our calculations, and several graphs of $g$-functions have been plotted.

 This work is the first attempt at computing the $g$-function in multiply connected domains.
 The graphs of the $g$-functions presented in this paper provide some insight into the properties of these $g$-functions and how they compare to the graphs of their $h$-function counterparts shown in~\cite{green25,green24,green22}.
 However, much numerical work still remains to be done; in particular, to compute $g$-functions associated with domains bounded by curves other than circles and rectilinear slits, and for different basepoint locations.
+Further, Stephenson's original questions in~\cite{problems} are mainly concerned about the connection between the geometry of the domain $\Omega$ and the behavior of both the $g$-function and the $h$-function.
+These questions are still not fully answered and hence provide a source of future research topics.